sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 - No AirPlay 2 for Windows iTunes

 ### General
-The focus of the development effort has been on getting good audio performance for iOS and Mac.

-For AirPlay 2, Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.
+Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation in AirPlay 2. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.

-The AirPlay 2 version of Shairport Sync will not work if installed on macOS.
-This is because [`nqptp`](https://github.com/mikebrady/nqptp) uses ports `319` and `320` but these ports are unavailable because there are used by macOS to support its implementation of AirPlay 2.

 Shairport Sync does not support lossless playback of Lossless or High Definition Lossless material.
-Instead, this material is automatically transcoded to ALAC or AAC before sending it via AirPlay 2 to Shairport Sync.
+Instead, this material is automatically transcoded to AAC before sending it via AirPlay 2 to Shairport Sync.

 AirPlay 2 -- What You Need
 ---